CNL-TN-2025-022 Technical Note

 3.4 Place Documentation Framework

 Spatial-temporal settings require systematic documentation to prevent consistency drift.
-The framework establishes four ontological categories:
+The framework establishes ontological categories and documentation tiers.

-Category A: Contemporary Physical Places — Present-day locations (Wilbur Hot Springs, Navigation Room, Margaret's flat)
+Category A: Contemporary Physical Places — Present-day locations where scenes occur

 Tier Length Use Case